-- Hence, $p_n \ge C{nax}^/3$ . - This means that all jobs must have a processing time - - But then any machine in the optimum schedule can handle at most two jobs-
+- Hence, $p_n \ge C{max}^/3$ . - This means that all jobs must have a processing time - - But then any machine in the optimum schedule can handle attended most bio jobs.

 For such instances Longest-Processing-Time-First is optimal.

 - Let p1 ≥ · · · ≥ pn denote the processing times of a set of jobs that form a counter-example. - Wlog. the last job to finish is n (otw. deleting this job gives another counter-example with fewer jobs). - If pn ≤ C\max/3 the previous analysis gives us a schedule length of at most